PROGRAMMES

 • Oral presentation skills

-The course is normally conducted at the request of the Provincial and District Departments of Health.
+The course is conducted at the request of the Provincial and District Departments of Health and the Department of Agriculture.
 Interested institutions should contact FETP for more information about the entry requirements.

 Benefits to the National Department of Health